Tai-Min/MODBUS-Slave-Cpp/README.md

-    int result = server.read();//process data from master and return code of the processed function or 0 when there was no data / error occured / invalid request happened digitalWrite(ledPin, server.digitalRead(INPUT, 0));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(INPUT, 0));//analogRead analog inputs array data received from client devices server.digitalWrite(0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients server.analogWrite(0, analogRead(potPin));//analogWrite potentiometer's state to analog outputs array so it will be available to be read from clients if(server.digitalRead(OUTPUT, 0))//read buttons's state from digital outputs array {
+    int result = server.read();//process data from master and return code of the processed function or 0 when there was no data / error occured / invalid request happened digitalWrite(ledPin, server.digitalRead(INPUT, 0));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(INPUT, 0));//analogRead analog inputs array data received from client devices server.digitalWrite(OUTPUT, 0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients server.analogWrite(OUTPUT, 0, analogRead(potPin));//analogWrite potentiometer's state to analog outputs array so it will be available to be read from clients if(server.digitalRead(OUTPUT, 0))//read buttons's state from digital outputs array {
-      server.analogWrite(1, 512);//analogWrite 512 to analog outputs array so it will be available to be read from clients }
+      server.analogWrite(OUTPUT, 1, 512);//analogWrite 512 to analog outputs array so it will be available to be read from clients
+    }
   }
 }